AskMeAgain/Event-Meshinery/README.md

 ## Architectur

 This project contains lots of example apps, which show how to setup Meshinery.
-Each consists of 4 basic classes:
+The building blocks of this framework consists of 4 basic classes:

 * MeshineryTask
 * MeshineryProcessor
 * RoundRobinScheduler
-* Source
+* Input/OutputSources

 ### MeshineryTasks